avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter5/Chapter5.md

     - **Follower connects to the leader and requests all data changes that have happened since the snapshot was taken.
 The snapshot has to be associated with the exact position in the leader's replication log. (log sequence numbers/ binlog coordinates)**
     - When the follower has processed a backlog of data changes since the snapshot, it means that it is on the same page as that of the leader.

-### Handling new outages
+### Handling node outages

 - Achieving high availability with leader-based replication -
     - **Follower failure: Catch-up recovery -** On the local disk, each follower keeps a log of data changes it has received from the leader.
 When the follower crashes or the n/w connection between the follower and leader crashes; the follower recovers quite easily. **It knows the last transaction from the log that was processed before the fault occurred.**
     - **Leader failure: Failover -**
         - When a leader fails, another follower needs to promoted to the new leader.
 Clients have to be reconfigured and other followers need to start consuming data changes from the new leader.
 This is called failover.
 Failover ⇒ automatic/manually
-        - Automatic failover - Determine the failed leader ⇒ Choose new leader ⇒ Reconfigure sysstem to use new leader.
+        - Automatic failover - Determine the failed leader ⇒ Choose new leader ⇒ Reconfigure system to use new leader.
         - Things going wrong in the failover process -
             - For asynchronous systems, we may have to discard some writes if they have not been processed on a follower at the time of the leader failure.
 This violates clients' durability expectations.
             - Discarding writes is especially dangerous if other storage systems are coordinated with the database contents.
 For example, say an autoincrementing counter is used as a MySQL primary key and a redis store, if the old leader fails and some writes have not been processed, the new leader could begin using some primary keys which have already been assigned in redis.
 This will lead to inconsistency in the data, and it's what happened to Github ([https://github.blog/2012-09-14-github-availability-this-week/](https://github.blog/2012-09-14-github-availability-this-week/)).